josheng/leetcode/README.md

 # leetcode challenges
-this is where i attempt leetcode challenges in ruby
+this is where i attempt leetcode challenges

-**Currently attempting Easy mode**

 1. Completed Palindrome Number on 12 Jan 2022
 2. Completed Two Sum